Introduction

 • Mild Discomfort after sclerotherapy is more often related to compression stockings.
 The stockings can be removed for periods of time to provide some ease.

-• Bruising is seen more often with treatment of larger veins with ablation or phlebectomy.
+• Bruising is seen more often with the treatment of larger veins with ablation or phlebectomy.

 • Hardened, Lumpy Veins are another sign of successful vein treatment.
 The hardened veins do not require any further sclerotherapy and will be gradually reabsorbed by the body.
 Trapped blood can be removed with a few needle pricks.

 • Hyperpigmentation represents hemosiderin deposits released from the treated veins.
-Prevention is the best course of action with meticulous technique and using the lowest concentration of sclerosant for effective results.
+Prevention is the best course of action, using meticulous techniques and the lowest concentration of sclerosant for effective results.
 Early evacuation of trapped blood is recommended.
 Most hyperpigmentation resolves spontaneously by 6-12 months.

 • Telangiectatic Matting occurs 4-6 weeks after treatment and resolves spontaneously.
-They appear as tiny, fine new capillaries on the surface of the skin particularly near sites of injections.
-Spontaneous resolution is expected, however, identification of any larger refluxing veins is recommended.
+They appear as tiny, fine new capillaries on the surface of the skin, particularly near injection sites.
+Spontaneous resolution is expected.
+However, identification of any larger refluxing veins is recommended.
 For most patients undergoing cosmetic sclerotherapy, very few symptoms are expected with treatment.

 • Phlebitis.
 Inflammation of the treated veins can occur during the healing process.
-It will appear as redness and tenderness over treated veins.
+Redness and tenderness will appear over the treated veins.
 Treatment goals are comfort provided by compression stockings, warm compresses, and NSAIDs.
 Regions of associated coagulum can be removed with simple needle drainage.

 • Sclerotherapy is the preferred treatment for spider veins in comparison to laser vein removal